iflowingwater/gitskills/README.md

 # gitskills

 Git is a software.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick and simple.
 New Branch dev.
 Conflict fixed.
-Try stash.
+Try stash.(modified and new file)